dfsp-spirit/neuroformats-rs/README.md

 * [brain_morph](./examples/brain_morph/src/main.rs): A simple application that demonstrates working with morphometry data.
 It shows how to load brain surfaces and the cortical thickness values for each vertex.
 It then proceeds to load a cortex mask, and uses it to compute the average cortical thickness per hemisphere, restricted to cortical vertices (i.e., ignoring the medial wall).
 * [brain_atlas](./examples/brain_atlas/src/main.rs): Demonstrates how to load a brain surface atlas (the Desikan-Killiany atlas), find the vertices that belong to a specific atlas region, and the respective morphometry values for these vertices.
 The app then computes the average cortical thickness in a brain region.
 * [brain_export](./examples/brain_export/src/main.rs) This app loads a brain mesh and per-vertex data (sulcal depth at each vertex), and maps the per-vertex values to colors using the viridis colormap.
 It does this for both hemispheres, then combines the meshes into a single mesh, centers it at the origin, merges the color values as well, and exports the result as a vertex-colored PLY file.
 The resulting file can be visualized in standard mesh viewers like Blender or MeshLab.
+* [brain_nifti](./examples/brain_nifti/src/main.rs): A simple application that demonstrates converting brain volumes between the FreeSurfer MGH/MGZ format and the NIfTI-1 format.
+It loads a demo brain volume, converts it to NIfTI-1, writes it to a `.nii` file, reads it back, and verifies that both representations contain the same voxel data and geometry.
+It also prints the vox2ras matrix of the volume.

 See the [neuroformats API docs](https://docs.rs/neuroformats) and the [unit tests in the source code](./src/) for more examples for using the neuroformats functions.